Xinyu-Wang99/at-risk-students-case-study/README.md

 ### 2. Study habits and educational aspirations were positively associated with student performance.

-Students who spent more time studying and planned to pursue higher education generally achieved better final grades, suggesting that both academic behavior and motivation play important roles in learning outcomes.
+Students who spent more time studying and planned to pursue higher education generally achieved better final grades, suggesting that both academic behavior and learning motivation contribute to academic success.

 ---

-### 3. Logistic Regression achieved the best overall performance for identifying at-risk students.
+### 3. Logistic Regression delivered the best overall performance for identifying at-risk students.

-Among the evaluated models, Logistic Regression provided the most balanced performance, achieving:
+Among the evaluated models, Logistic Regression achieved the most balanced performance:

 - Accuracy: **66.9%**
 - Recall: **68.5%**
 - F1-score: **69.9%**

-making it the most suitable model for early identification of at-risk students in this project.
+These results make it the most appropriate model for early identification within the scope of this project.

 ---

 ### 4. Student risk can be identified before the end of the semester, enabling earlier educational intervention.

-By combining student demographic, family, and academic information, schools can identify students who may require additional support before final grades are released, allowing educational resources to be allocated more proactively.
+Combining demographic, family, and academic information allows schools to recognize students who may require additional support before final grades are released, making proactive intervention and resource allocation possible.

 ---